Francisco Gros Excellence Award

 Meet the winners

-In 2023, the Francisco Gros Award was given to ESPM São Paulo, represented by its president Dalton Pastore.
+In 2023, the Francisco Gros Award was awarded to ESPM São Paulo, in the person of its president @daltonpastore

-In addition to its commitment in providing excellent education and training of its students, ESPM incorporates into its mission the commitment of generating relevant social impact through several education programs: (i) scholarships for low-income students who pass the entrance exam, (ii) tutoring for public high school students in the cities of São Paulo and Rio de Janeiro, (iii) training and updating for public school teachers in the cities of São Paulo and Rio de Janeiro, and (iv) Portuguese and Brazilian culture classes for Afghan refugees, in the process of adapting to the country.
+In addition to its commitment to providing excellent education to its students, ESPM incorporates into its mission the commitment to generating relevant social impact through a variety of education programs: (i) scholarships for low-income students who pass their entrance exams, (ii) tutoring for high school students in the public schools of the cities of SP and RJ, (iii) training and updating of teachers in the state schools of SP and RJ, and (iv) Portuguese and Brazilian culture classes for Afghan refugees who are adapting to the country.

-G5, its partners and team are especially grateful to Dalton Pastore, Renato Loes and Fernando Cesário, and hope to increasingly strengthen the firm’s relationship with ESPM and support its social impact activities through education.
+G5 Partners, its partners and collaborators would like to especially thank Dalton Pastore, Renato Loes and Fernando Cesário, and hope to further strengthen their relationship with ESPM, in support of its social impact activities through education.

 Making the world a better place.
-It was with this in mind that we created the Francisco Gros Excellence Award, in honor of one of the first partners of G5, Francisco Roberto André Gros, who left us a very important legacy, which is the commitment to building a fairer and more developed world.
-This year, we reached the sixth edition of the award, which recognizes people and institutions that bring, in their essence, the same values that Francisco believed and exemplified.
+It was with this in mind that we created the Francisco Gros Excellence Award, a tribute to one of G5’s first partners, Francisco Roberto André Gros, who left us a very important legacy of commitment to building a more developed and fairer world.
+This year, we reached the sixth edition of the award, which is given to people and institutions that embody in their essence the values that Francisco believed in and preached.

-Therefore, then 6th Francisco Gros Excellence Award was given to an institution that represents respect for democracy, dialogue, differences and community: RenovaBR, a school that trains new political leaders, guided by democracy, multi-partyism and transparency.
+That is why we are granting the 6th Francisco Gros Excellence Award to an institution that represents respect for democracy, dialogue, differences and collectivity: RenovaBR, a school for training new political leaders, guided by democracy, multi-party politics and transparency.

-“To change the political scenario and create a more developed, equal and fairer country, we need people with more awareness and leaders who are better prepared.
-That is what RenovaBR does and that is why they deserve to receive the Francisco Gros Excellence Award”, said André Benchimol, Founding Partner of G5.
+“To change the political scenario and create a more developed, more equal and fair country, we need more aware people and prepared leaders.
+And that is what RenovaBR does and that makes it worthy of receiving the Francisco Gros Excellence Award”, says André Benchimol, founding partner of G5 Partners.

-“The work currently done by RenovaBR constitutes an important pillar of citizenship in a country as plural and complex as Brazil.
-While it encourages and promotes a technical training of our public representatives, it also values the use of dialectics in the search for consensus about the country we want to build”, complemented Levindo Santos, Partner of G5.
+“RenovaBR’s work today constitutes an important pillar of citizenship for a country as plural and complex as Brazil.
+While it encourages and promotes the technical qualifications of our public representatives, it values the practice of dialectics in the search for consensus on the country we want to build,” adds Levindo Santos, partner at G5.

-RenovaBR is currently the largest political training school in Brazil.
-The institution selects and trains leaders to occupy elected positions across the country, at federal, state and municipal levels.
-The training enables these leaders to transform scenarios, with qualified knowledge about the country’s reality, based on data and evidence, transparency and a lot of dialogue with the population and those who really understand the essential issues behind politics.
-According to Eduardo Mufarej, the founder of RenovaBR, “society needs to reattribute value and perceive the relevance of the political class so we can build a fairer and more prosperous Brazil.
-Receiving this award is an important recognition of a strategic sector that moves our country.
-G5 is a reference in financial services in Brazil, with the highest standards of excellence, and being chosen by an institution of such prestige is a profound recognition”.
+Currently, RenovaBR is the largest political training school in Brazil.
+The institution selects and trains leaders to occupy elected positions throughout the country, whether at the federal, state or municipal level.
+The training enables these leaders to transform scenarios, with qualified knowledge about the reality of the country, based on data and evidence, transparency and a lot of dialogue with the population and with those who truly understand the essential issues of politics.
+According to RenovaBR founder Eduardo Mufarej, “Society needs to once again attribute value and realize the relevance that it is through the political class that we can build a fairer and more prosperous Brazil.
+Receiving this award is an important recognition from a strategic sector that moves our country.
+G5 is a reference in financial services in Brazil with the highest standards of excellence and being chosen as an institution of such prestige is a profound recognition”

 2017 – Celso Eduardo Moura, from Clube dos Desbravadores